visitors

 First Aid

-On site we will have fully trained first aiders and a medical team which be based next to the Secretary’s Office with Ambulance and paramedic.
+On site we will have fully trained first aiders and a medical team provided by NERAMS, which be based in our first aid marquee next to the Secretary’s Office with an Ambulance and paramedic.

-We will have a First Aider in each of the Sections with vets in the equine, livestock and cattle areas.
+We have a First Aider in each of the Sections with local vets in the equine, livestock and cattle areas.